Another Not Guilty Verdict!

 VICTORY!
 LIFE SENTENCE VACATED AND CLIENT RELEASED

 After eight years of litigation and multiple appeals to the Eleventh Circuit Court of Appeals, the Firm won the release of a client who had been serving a life sentence on charges stemming from the Sal Magluta and Willie Falcon case.
-Yuby Ramirez has been freed from prison after David Oscar Markus and Robin Kaplan persuaded the court to vacate her life sentence.
+Yuby Ramirez has been freed from prison after David Oscar Markus persuaded the court to vacate her life sentence.

 TWO CASES DISMISSED